KBcoder2411/FraudBusters/README.md

 By combining these information with analysis of customers’ historical information and account profile, the software can provide financial institutions with a “whole picture” analysis of a customer’s profile, risk levels, and predicted future activity, and can also generate reports and create alerts to suspicious activity.

-## Instructions

-1. Clone this repository using `git clone https://github.com/UtkarshChaurasia/Transaction-Monitoring.git`
-2. Install python using `sudo apt-get install python3.6`
-3. Switch to repository folder.
-3. Install all the required libraries using `pip install -r requirements.txt`
-4. Run app.py file using `streamlit run app.py`
-5. Open the localhost link in your favourite browser.
-6. Now you can upload the Dummy Transaction Dataset and click the Predict button to know the potential Money Laundering cases.

 ## Future Prospects: